tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/最佳实践/弹性集群/弹性集群自定义 DNS 服务_intl_en.md

 Each configuration item adopts the configuration of native Kubernetes.
 For details, see [CoreDNS](https://kubernetes.io/zh/docs/tasks/administer-cluster/dns-custom-nameservers/#coredns).
 Please note:

-- `forward`：83.60.83.19, 183.60.82.98 is the default DNS address of Tencent Cloud.
+- `forward`：183.60.83.19, 183.60.82.98 is the default DNS address of Tencent Cloud.

 ### Customize configuration of Corefile
 You can modify ConfigMap of CoreDNS (i.e. Corefile) to modify relevant configuration of service discovery.
-The use method is consistent with that of the native kubernates.
+The use method is consistent with that of the native kubernetes.
 For details, see [Customizing DNS Service](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/).